zilishen/documentation/content/nginx/admin-guide/monitoring/new-relic-plugin.md

 ---
+description: Find what's new in version 2 of the NGINX and NGINX Plus plug‑in for New Relic – more convenience, more metrics, richer visualization.
+docs: DOCS-427
+doctypes:
+- task
 title: Monitoring NGINX and NGINX Plus with the New Relic Plug-In
-description: Find what's new in version 2 of the NGINX and NGINX Plus plug‑in for New Relic – more convenience, more metrics, richer visualization.
+toc: true
 weight: 400
-doctypes: ["task"]
-toc: true
-docs: "DOCS-427"
 ---